 Determinism, in psychology, is the assumption that all behaviors have a specific cause.
 In other words, determinism centers around the notion of causation.
 Determinists have the assumption that all the events in the universe have a cause.
 Further, since human beings are part of the universe, all human behaviors also have a cause.
 The assumption of determinism also suggests that all the causes of behavior are beyond the control of human beings.
 This suggests that, according to determinism, human beings have no control over their own behavior.

 The idea of human behavior being deterministic fits well with the notion of science and scientific psychology.
-Determinists believe that the more causes of behavior are known, the easier it will be to make prediction about human behavior.
+Determinists believe that the more causes of behavior are known, the easier it will be to make predictions about human behavior.

 Spinoza suggested that the laws of nature are applicable to the mind and other psychological processes.
 He further suggested that these laws can be used to study psychological processes.
 The strict deterministic perspective of Spinoza led to the rise of the scientific investigation of the mind.
 It turned out to be an important precursor to scientific psychology.
 It eventually played an influential role in Gustav Theodor Fechner and Wilhelm Wundt in introducing the experimental approach to the discipline of psychology.